Place On Path

 During the prototyping stage of an animation, this is particularly helpful to make changes to the path, such as inserting more time or covering more distance, and being able to quickly update all associated object placements, rather than having to reposition each one by hand.

-When using Place On Path for scene building, the run mode may be changed to Editor Only so that the component is automatically removed at runtime, helping to optimize performance while still preserving the setup for use in edit mode.
+When using Place On Path for scene building, the run mode may be changed to so that the component is automatically removed at runtime, helping to optimize performance while still preserving the setup for use in edit mode.
 This happens during OnAwake upon entering play mode or upon loading a scene at runtime.